Elham11Rahimi/Predicting-Obesity-with-Machine-Learning/README.md

 #### Proposed Data Science Solution

-Machine Learning Models: Classification models such as Decision Trees, Random Forest, and Neural Networks will be explored.
-The model will not only predict obesity risk but also explain which lifestyle changes could help reduce it.
+Classification models will be explored and the model will not only predict obesity risk but also explain which lifestyle changes could help reduce it.

 #### Impact of the Solution

-- Personalized health recommendations based on risk assessment.
+- Personalized health recommendations.

 - Healthcare applications where doctors and nutritionists can use the model to guide patients.

 - Preventative strategies for meal planning services and fitness apps.

+- People who have obesity in their family and want to take precautions.
 ### Demo

 ### Methodology